paralax/ColossalOpera/intermediate/ZZ_well_well_well.md

 # Description

 A square well is dug with a peculiar shape: each 1x1 section has varying heights above some floor.
-You wish to fill the well with warer, filling from a hose above the square marked 1.
+You wish to fill the well with water, filling from a hose above the square marked 1.
+Square 1 is the lowest (think of this as a heightmap in units from the bottom).
+Water flows at 1 cubic unit per unit time (e.g. 1 liter per minute if you want specific units).
 You wish to know when you fill a specific square.

 You can assume water behaves like it does in the real world - it immediately disperses, evenly, to all accessible regions, and it cannot spontaneously leak from one square to another if there is no path.